Deconstructed cuisine: History and reception

 Adrià coined "deconstructivist" as a culinary style in reference to the semiotic theory of the same name proposed by Jacques Derrida in order to distinguish his own cooking from the practice of molecular gastronomy, which he does not identify with, though his cooking has been similarly noted for extremely precise measurements in almost laboratory-like conditions.
 Adrià instead cited Salvador Dalí and Antoni Gaudí, both native to Adrià's own Spain, as influences for the creative and visual aspects of deconstructed cooking.
 Deconstruction draws attention to the roles of the cook and the diner, necessitating the latter to "reconstruct" the dish from its original flavor profile.

 Writing for a Spanish culinary industry publication, Chef Paco Roncero credited Adrià's deconstruction with innovations such as gelification and the use of foam, emphasizing the style's focus on originality and flavor.
-Roncero noted that the small portions and visual flair of deconstructed dishes make for excellent appetizers, starters, and desserts, encouraging other chefs to continue experimenting with the style and suggesting that even the name and description of a dish presented in a conventional menu can also be reimagined to further the feelings of surprise and novelty inherent to a deconstructed dining experience.
+Roncero noted that the small portions and visual flair of deconstructed dishes make for excellent appetizers, starters, and desserts, encouraging other chefs to continue experimenting with the style and suggesting that even the name and description of a dish presented in a conventional menu can also be reimagined to further the feelings of surprise and novelty inherent in a deconstructed dining experience.